Heart Healthy Cooking

 Portion sizes in restaurants are often large, so share or take half of your meal home for tomorrow’s lunch or dinner.

-Keep dessert light and simple, such as fresh fruit with sherbet.
+Keep dessert light and simple, such as fresh fruit.
 If you can't resist a rich dessert, indulge occasionally or share it with your tablemates.